7200 AUDIENCE MEMBERS

 STILL NEED YOU!

-Queer Memoir is a NYC-based storytelling event for the entire lesbian, gay, bisexual transgendered and gender nonconforming community as well as an opportunity to give voice to our collective queer experiences, preserve and document our complex queer history and celebrate the ritual and community-building value of storytelling.
+Queer Memoir is a NYC-based storytelling event for the entire lesbian, gay, bisexual transgendered and gender nonconforming community as well as an opportunity to give voice to our collective queer experiences, preserve and document our complex queer history.

 The motto of the well known Moth story performance series is “real stories told live without notes” while the motto of Queer Memoir is “real stories told live with whatever you need to get your story told.”
 That means use notes, bring your friends, bring your ukele, use your herbal relaxation, ask us for support, ask the audience for support….(for more info on this and what makes Queer Memoir different than other NYC events, check out our post on The Seven Traditions of Queer Memoir)